 THE FULL STORY

 I feel like my whole life was preparing me for this project.
-My early interest in architecture, my design career, and my love of animals—all have coalesced into a project that has captured my heart and soul.
+My early interest in architecture, my design career, and my love of animals—all have coalesced in a place that has captured my heart and soul.

-Prince and I have been building a conservation and education center in the Maasai Mara, the components of which include a small camp (to generate income for sustainability and self-sufficiency), a women’s center, a mobile vet, a radio station, a community cafe and outdoor theatre, a Maasai museum, drone surveillance for anti-poaching, a medical clinic, and training facilities for auto mechanics, bee keeping, construction, and spa skills.
+Prince and I have been building a conservation and education resource center in the Maasai Mara, the components of which include a women’s center, a library, a theatre and lecture hall, a mobile medical/vet clinic, a radio station, a community cafe, a Maasai museum, drone surveillance for anti-poaching, and training facilities for learning english, auto mechanics, bee keeping, construction, small business management, and spa skills.

 Here’s how it started.
-October 2017 I heard about a young man, Prince Harris Taga, and his dream to build a conservation and education center in the Maasai Mara, Kenya.
+October 2017 I heard about a young man, Prince Harrison Pemba Taga, and his dream to build a conservation and education center in the Maasai Mara, Kenya.
+He wanted to protect the vanishing wilderness in the Mara, educate the Maasai and the world about the importance of wildlife and habitat conservation, and help his fellow community members out of poverty.
 Despite having never been to the Maasai Mara, I was instantly interested.
 It was one of those, “don’t think about it just do it” moments.
-I volunteered to help Friends of Maasai Mara, Prince’s non-profit, buy the land to start the project.
-I knew this was a chance to make an impact and leave a legacy: something I had longed for since childhood.
-Despite being the seat of the Great Migration and famous the world over, there was no visitor center or museum in the Mara.
+I volunteered to help Friends of Maasai Mara, Prince’s non-profit, buy 5 acres of land to start the project.
+I knew this was a chance to make a lasting impact, and create something that would live on after we both were gone.
+Despite being the seat of the Great Migration and famous the world over, there was no visitor center, no museum, no community resource center in the Mara.
 Somebody had to do it.

-My first visit to the Mara was in January of 2018, when we had title to the land.
+My first visit to the Mara was in January of 2018.
 I fell immediately and completely in love with the place and its people.
 Thanks to a group of generous individuals, by July 2019 we had built a water purification plant, an office, and our first tent.
 I decided to fund the next phase of the project personally.
 There was a sense of urgency for me and I did not want to waste any time.

-So in 2020, while most of the world was shutting down, we had an opportunity to employ hundreds of workers who had been let go from tourist camps.
+So in 2020, while most of the world was shutting down, we had an opportunity to provide jobs to hundreds of workers who had been let go from tourist camps.
 We fed them, housed them, trained them in various skills, and gathered together a team of amazing people to forge this dream-come-true.

-If you have been looking for a way to give back, to leave your mark, let me know.
+If you have been looking for a way to give back, to leave your mark, let us know.
 We love working with kindred spirits and widening our circle of friends of the earth and its people.
-I hope to greet some of you personally at the Mara Napa Center someday.
+I hope to greet some of you personally at the Mara Napa Camps & Center someday.
 The Maasai Mara is a magical paradise, not to be missed in one’s lifetime.